-These weights for each indicator will be used to inform a performance rating for each school, based on a weighted average across all the applicable indicators.
+These weights for each indicator will be used to produce an overallinform performance rating for each school, based on a weighted average across all the applicable indicators.
 If data cannot be calculated for an indicator, the weights shall be redistributed proportionally to remaining indicators that shall be reported for the school or LEA.
 In compliance with Kentucky law (Senate Bill 1, 2017), the overall score will not be used by the KDE to publicly rank schools against each other.

-New performance standards (cut scores) will be established in 2022-2023 for Status, Change, and Overall Score.
-KDE will apply weights to the value of each indicator to determine an overall performance score.
-Classifications will not be based on color-coding.
-(Color designations are for state and reporting purposes.
-Status and change will be reported separately for each indicator.)
+New performance standards (cut scores) will be established in 20221-20232 for Status.
+Change, and Overall Score.
 Those performance standards will be established through a formal accountability standard-setting process that will be systematic, public, and done by an appropriately selected set of standard-setting panelists.